junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 >
 > Sam was the one figured out his farewell trip, and Cas was the one zapped him back to Bobby's place.
 The taped paper box with his farewell letter left forgotten in Cicero, Indiana, so was Baby.
 But they didn't have time to worry about that.
 >
 > Everyone in the house glared at Dean like *he* was the Devil that was about to destroy the world.
-Dean tried to force a pretended lightness that did little help.
+Dean tried to force a pretended lightness by some half-hearted jokes, but they did zero help saving him from the glares.
 >
 > He whined loudly when they threw him into Bobby's panic room, the very place he locked Sam up for his demon blood detox. *Guess you never know whose turn it was.*
 >
-> Dean was pacing in the tiny space when the metal door clanked open, Sam standing at the door, looking pissed.
-And Cas stood three steps away outside the door, glaring at Dean like his eyes could burst into flames with divine wrath.
+> Dean was pacing in the tiny space when the metal door clanked open, Sam standing at the door, looking utterly pissed.
+And Cas stood three steps away outside the door, glaring at Dean like his eyes could literally burst into flames with divine wrath, torching him alive.
 >
-> Dean never saw him like that before -- the look in Castiel's eyes were intense enough to prickle the hairs on his neck, but somehow, he was feeling bold to poke the bear.
-He was gonna die sooner or later anyway, how bad it could be to upset Cas more than he already did?
-He poked Bobby ten minutes ago, and Sam could just be the next.
+> Dean never saw him like that before -- the look in Castiel's eyes were intense enough to prickle the hairs on his neck, but somehow, he was feeling bold to poke the bear. *He was gonna die sooner or later anyway, how bad it could be to upset Cas more than he already did?* He poked Bobby ten minutes ago, knowing full well how hurt his words could be, and Sam could just be the next.
+It became his life's goal to irritate everyone enough to make them hate him enough to not care when he died. *Sounds like a plan, right?*
 >
 > Dean met Cas's eyes with a pretentious playfulness of his own, lighter than he had been in probably ten years.
 Cas held the gaze, staring him down.
 >
 > Dean put on a flirtatious smirk.
-"Well, Cas, not for nothing, but the last person who looked at me like that..." he gave it a meaningful pause, chewing the words before letting them slip out his tongue smoothly, his heart fluttered in his chest.
+"Well, Cas, not for nothing, but the last person who looked at me like that..." he gave it a meaningful pause, chewing the words before letting them slip out of his tongue smoothly, his heart fluttered in his chest, too full and too hollow at the same time.
 "I got laid."
 He even topped it with a histrionic wink to complete the set.
 >
+> *There, he did it.
+Making their bond shallow, making it sound like a one-night-stand, making their long tacit staring meaningless.* Dean decidedly ignored the clenched heaviness and breathlessness in his chest.
+An ache that felt too damn close to a heart attack. *There was really not anything between them, wasn't there?
+He couldn't possibly break something that wasn't there, could he?*
+>
 > The looks in Cas's eyes were a combination of ultimate fury and hurt.
 Dean wondered if the second part was just his hallucination.
 >
 > Even from ten steps away, Dean could see all the muscles on Castiel's body tightened, he was like a predator at the exact moment before swooping down on his pray.
 His fists clenched and flexed, itching to punch and kill.
 Dean knew, right then and there, Cas would tear anything down to pieces if he wasn't trying so desperately to hold himself back, not doing them any physical harm -- and more importantly, that target would have been him, if he wasn't already locked in a cage.
 For a brief moment, he found himself wondering if this lockdown was actually doing him a favor.
 >
 > He watched the lines and furrow on Cas's face crimpled in desperation and frustration as the moment between them stretched on.
 He wondered if all of that came from that single flirtatious joke that he found just too easy to let out.
-He was acting as a world-class asshole today anyway, might as well put on the act till the end.
-The angel barely rolled his eyes when he choked him with a vicious "Blow me, Cas."
-He hoped it wasn't taken literally -- not that he'd complain if it was, if that being his last before lights out.
+He was acting as a world-class asshole today anyway, might as well put on the act till the end, shooting everyone right to the heart with everything he knew would sting the most.
+The angel rolled his eyes fiercely when he choked him with a vicious "Blow me, Cas" just earlier.
+Dean wondered if it was taken literally back then -- not that he'd complain if it was, if that being his last fun moment before lights out.
 >
-> Dean blinked to himself at this new realization, half amused -- he'd probably be full-on stressed out if the situation was any different and if he could spare any more thoughts for the angel outside of his suicidal plan.
+> Dean blinked to himself at this new realization, half amused -- he'd probably be full-on stressed out if the situation was any different and if he could spare any more reasonable thoughts for the angel and feelings and everything else outside of his suicidal plan.
+But right now, somehow, he didn't feel too bad. *What's the saying?
+Death could feel like freedom?
+Yeah, this might be it.*
 >
 > <br>
 >
-> Castiel glared at the unbelievable human in the panic room without getting any closer to him within ten steps range, afraid he might get too furious that the grace might accidentally burst into flame and burn his eyes out.
+> Castiel glared at the unbelievable human in the panic room without getting any closer to him within ten steps range, afraid he might get too furious that his grace might accidentally burst into flame and burn his eyes out.
 If he wasn't trying his best to control that anger burning in his chest, it might actually happen.
 >
 > Dean had never lowered their shared moments and bond to anything as meaningless and purely physical as he was doing now.
 They were almost like having a silent, unspeakable agreement on whatever it was between them, and now Dean was breaking it.
 Castiel found the flame of fury burn so much worse in this body of his that he forgot how to breathe.
+Air caught short in his chest, and he had to remember to breathe violently to ease the tight sensation there.
+The aching around where his vessel's heart beat felt very physical and real.
 >
 > It wasn't his first time to witness the suicidal side of Dean, but this time it seemed to have gone far worse than any other times, Castiel observed, forcing his head to work around the fact that Dean might deliberately try to infuriate him.
 He was even more frustrated to find that it was working.
+He didn't even understand how or why, just a sense of betrayal, a sense of hurt, like something is quietly breaking apart inside him.
+And as an angel, he really, really shouldn't be feeling these.
 >
 > Sam was the one giving him an out, telling him to check on Adam instead.
 >
-> Castiel gave Dean one more glare of death before slamming the door closed and storming upstairs. *Dean was being truly unbearable.*
+> Castiel gave Dean one more glare of death before slamming the door closed and storming upstairs. *Dean Winchester was the most unbelievable, unbearable, irritating human being in the world.*
 >
-> And he tried his best not to think about why exactly everything was hurting so much -- a lesson he learned from the boys.
+> And he tried his best not to think about why exactly everything was hurting so much -- that was a lesson he learned from the boys. *You don't think about things like "feelings", you ignore them.
+That's the only way one get to handle them WHILE handling a world-ending event like apocalypse.*
 >
-> <br>
+> So Castiel tried to do exactly that.
 >
+> Though not very successfully.
+>
+> *The last person who looked at me like that...
+I got laid.*
+>
+> The angel had to tell himself, over and over, *This means nothing.
+Dean was just being... an assbutt.*

-> Castiel came back down to the stairs leading to the panic room moments later, after Sam gave up reasoning with his obstinate brother.
-Cas thought just maybe he could give a try.
+> Castiel couldn't help himself from coming back down to the stairs leading to the panic room moments later, after Sam had given up reasoning with his obstinate brother.
+Cas thought just maybe he could give it another try, or at the very least, checking on how Dean was doing.
 >
 > The place sounded awfully quiet as he treaded down the dark corridor.
 The angel accelerated his steps.
 An unsettling worry and fear for the worst grabbed his gut tightly.
 >